View related sites

 Why Cambridge English?

-From January 2015, Cambridge English: First (FCE) results will be reported on the new Cambridge English Scale (replacing the candidate profile and standardised scores used before 2015).
+Cambridge English: First (FCE) results are reported on the Cambridge English Scale.

 You will receive a separate score for each of the four skills (reading, writing, listening and speaking) and use of English, giving you a clear understanding of your performance.
 These five scores are averaged to give you an overall result for the exam.
 You will also be given a grade and Common European Framework of Reference for Languages (CEFR) level.